PrestaShop/docker/README.md

 * **PS_HANDLE_DYNAMIC_DOMAIN**: Add specific configuration to handle dynamic domain *(default value: 0)*

-## License

-View [license information](https://www.prestashop.com/en/osl-license) for the software contained in this image.

 ## Documentation

 The documentation (in English by default) is available at the following addresses: